charlotteout/Sentiment-in-vegan-related-tweets/README.md

 In this repo, we provide the code for extracting the country of the tweet, based on the geo-tag of the tweet, the code in which we performed the data analysis and our final paper.

 Note that in the code in which we extract the country from the geo-tag of the tweet, we use the Library GeoNames.
 For a non-professional account, GeoNames has a rate limit of a bit over 1000 tweets per hour, and for larger datasets the code thus needs to be run in batches.
-As this is a time-consuming process, we decided to include the dataset we created in this way as well.